 Unfortunately, when asked directly, many people won't provide thoughtful, honest answers – either because they're concerned about a lack of anonymity or because they simply need time to consider the subject.
-So, give people the space they need to provide you with real, honest answers by using an app that allows you to connect with your staff, and gives your staff the opportunity to respond on their schedule.
+So, give people the space they need to provide you with real, honest answers by using an app that allows you to connect with your staff, and gives your staff the opportunity to respond to their schedule.
 When choosing your app, look for one that allows you to seamlessly schedule employee events, request information from small groups or large teams, and even develop surveys, send them to anyone, and collect responses (anonymous or otherwise) in real time.
-By allowing you to communicate with your team, find out how your employees feel about your company, and tell you what they need, an app like this can help you create a culture where everyone feels welcome, and fulfilled.
+By allowing you to communicate with your team, find out how your employees feel about your company, and tell you what they need, an app like this can help you create a culture where everyone feels welcome and fulfilled.

 How to Communicate Effectively

-Effective communication skills are taught in universities and executive seminars, but they're likely long forgotten by the time you've either graduated or headed back to the office and dived into "real world" work.
+Effective communication skills are taught in colleges and executive seminars, but they're likely long forgotten by the time you've either graduated or headed back to the office and dived into "real world" work.
 And although there are many tips for how to improve communication, the best ones are often the simplest, such as:

 - Keep your messages clear, use plain language, and stay away from jargon.
 Although your teams may be expected to know it, jargon can still impede understanding.
-In fact, using jargon is considered such bad form that many universities are starting to teach their business students how speak without it, and the U.S. government started PlainLanguage.gov – a website aimed at helping government employees create documents that make it "easier for the public to read, understand, and use government communications."
+In fact, using jargon is considered such bad form that many colleges are starting to teach their business students how to speak without it, and the U.S. government started PlainLanguage.gov – a website aimed at helping government employees create documents that make it "easier for the public to read, understand, and use government communications."

 - Meet your team where they're at.
 If your own data shows that your staff interacts the most with a traditional written or video messages sent via email, do that.
 If a survey reveals they prefer in-person or live streaming meetings for big announcements, use them.
 After all, "internal communication is reported as a key success factor for nearly 79% of organizations," according to an article on LinkedIn – so staying in touch with your team and delivering information in a way that ensures they'll receive it is critical.
 In addition, it's also a time saver.